-- You can take a maximum of 4 weeks parental leave each year for each child (unless your Employer allows you to take more).
+- You can take a maximum of four weeks parental leave each year for each child (unless your Employer allows you to take more)

-- As Parental Leave increases up to the 18th Birthday for all children from 5th April 2015, this means that some employees will become entitled to this leave for the second time (if they were unable to take their entitlement originally in the first 5 years).
+- As Parental Leave increases up to the 18th birthday for all children from 5th April 2015, this means that some employees will become entitled to this leave for the second time (if they’re unable to take their entitlement originally in the first five years)

-- Please note your employer has the right to postpone your requested parental leave dates for up to 6 months, if their business would be significantly affected by your leave.
-Your Employer should discuss this with you and confirm the postponed arrangements, in writing, no later than 7 days after you apply for the leave.
-They should set out the new dates you have agreed and the length of the parental leave should be the same as you originally applied for.
+- Please note your employer has the right to postpone your requested parental leave dates for up to six months, if their business would be significantly affected by your leave.
+Your Employer should discuss this with you and confirm the postponed arrangements, in writing, no later than seven days after you apply for the leave.
+They should set out the new dates you’ve agreed and the length of the parental leave should be the same as you originally applied for.

 Will employees be able to return to the same job after parental leave?

-- At the end of parental leave, an employee is guaranteed the right to return to the same job as before if the leave was for a period of four weeks or less; if it was for a longer period the employee is entitled to return to the same job, or, if that is not reasonably practicable, a similar job which has the same or better status, terms and conditions as the old job if one is available.
+- At the end of parental leave, an employee is guaranteed the right to return to the same job as before if the leave was for a period of four weeks or less; if it was for a longer period the employee is entitled to return to the same job, or, if that’s not reasonably practicable, a similar job which has the same or better status, terms and conditions as the old job if one is available

-- When parental leave follows maternity/adoption leave, the general rule is that a woman is entitled to return to the same job she had before the leave, if the parental leave was for 4 weeks or less.
-If at the end of additional maternity/adoption leave, this would not have been reasonably practicable, and it is still not reasonably practicable at the end of parental leave, she is entitled to return to a similar job which has the same or better status, terms and conditions as the old job if one is available.
+- When parental leave follows maternity/adoption leave, the general rule is that a woman is entitled to return to the same job she had before the leave, if the parental leave was for four weeks or less.
+If at the end of additional maternity/adoption leave, this wouldn’t have been reasonably practicable, and it’s still not reasonably practicable at the end of parental leave, she’s entitled to return to a similar job which has the same or better status, terms and conditions as the old job if one is available

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.